-Before you reach for your next energy drink, consider this: A growing number of studies are finding that products like Monster, Red Bull, and 5-Hour Energy can result in a variety of health dangers without offering any unique benefits.
+Before you reach for a case of Monster energy drinks, consider this: Are energy drinks bad for you?
+A growing number of studies are finding that products like Monster, Red Bull, and 5-Hour Energy can result in a variety of health dangers without offering any unique benefits.

 The extreme acidity and high caffeine content of these beverages can cause rapid heartbeat, high blood pressure, dehydration, vomiting, cardiac arrhythmias, seizures, headaches, insomnia, and even death.[1,2,3,15]

 A typical energy shooter can contain as much as 171 mg of caffeine per ounce, which is 38 times the concentration of an ounce of cola soft drink and seven times the concentration of an ounce of coffee.
-Energy drinks can contain as much as 505 mg of caffeine per serving (about nine times more than a 12-ounce cola and almost four times as much as the average 6-ounce cup of coffee).
+The ingredients in Monster, Red Bull, and other energy drinks can contain as much as 505 mg of caffeine per serving (about nine times more than a 12-ounce cola and almost four times as much as the average 6-ounce cup of coffee).